ComparativeGenomicsToolkit/cactus/doc/mc-pangenomes/hprc-v1.1-mc.md

 This script reproduces the filtering used for the "decomposed" 1.0 VCFs, ex `hprc-v1.0-mc.grch38.vcfbub.a100k.wave.vcf.gz`.

 It runs `vcfbub` to remove nested sites, keeping the highest-level version whose maximum allele length is under `100kb`, then runs `vcfwave` to re-align the alt alleles to the reference alleles, which is useful for cleaning up big muli-base SNPs, for example, by splitting them into smaller variants.
-We [vcflib commit b5287d1c2dbbfe53fc7af8f88ff4aa1208d5dd49](https://github.com/vcflib/vcflib/commits/b5287d1c2dbbfe53fc7af8f88ff4aa1208d5dd49) for `vcfwave` and the version of `vcfbub` from [Cactus v2.6.4 binary release](https://github.com/ComparativeGenomicsToolkit/cactus/releases/tag/v2.6.4).
+We use [vcflib commit b5287d1c2dbbfe53fc7af8f88ff4aa1208d5dd49](https://github.com/vcflib/vcflib/commits/b5287d1c2dbbfe53fc7af8f88ff4aa1208d5dd49) for `vcfwave` and the version of `vcfbub` from [Cactus v2.6.4 binary release](https://github.com/ComparativeGenomicsToolkit/cactus/releases/tag/v2.6.4).

 This relies on the following script, `parallel-vcfwave.sh`